 We buy everything online these days, from books to groceries to lingerie to, yes, mattresses.
 And though buying something so large and so tactile online can seem strange — is it really wise to buy a mattress without testing it first? — there are a ton of benefits to going the mattress-in-a-box route over the traditional innerspring mattress showroom experience.

 Boxed mattresses vary from traditional innerspring spring mattresses in a number of ways.
 The best is probably that you don’t have to go to a mattress showroom to deal with pushy salespeople and confusing seasonal pricing in order to get your hands on one.
-Companies like 2920 Sleep, Casper, Leesa, Tuft & Needle and more all sell online.
+Companies like My Green Mattress, DreamCloud, Tulo, Tuft & Needle and more all sell online.

-If you’re considering buying a boxed mattress, we talked to Karim O’Driscoll, the head of product development and operations at 2920 Sleep, to get the low-down on this hot new trend.
+If you’re considering buying a boxed mattress, we talked to Tim Masters, the founder of My Green Mattress, to get the low-down on this hot new trend.

 Delivery: Traditional mattresses are hugely bulky, and getting them inside your home can require an extra set of hands and pricey shipping and delivery.
 Mattresses in a box are compressed and stuffed into a large box you can easily fit through your door, and most companies offer free or cheaper-than-average shipping.

 Material: Boxed mattresses can be made of a variety of materials.
+Some companies, like My Green Mattress, also offer completely organic bedding options.
 Most of them do not have inner springs and are instead made up of layers of memory foam, latex and other proprietary materials.
 It depends on which company you go with, so make sure to do your research if you have a preference.

 Cost: In general, mattresses that come in a box are less expensive than their showroom counterparts (the exception being Ikea).
 These companies don’t have to worry about footing the cost of rent for all their showrooms, nor do they have to worry about paying salespeople to staff them, so the cost is lower.
 You can get a mattress in a box starting at about $600 depending on the brand you choose.

 Setup: Most mattress-in-a-box companies ship their products straight to your door.
 And unlike traditional mattresses that are super-bulky, that’s not quite the case with a boxed mattress.
-“Many folks are able to set up their mattress themselves in under 10 minutes.”
-O’Driscoll tells SheKnows.
-“Although it’s always easier with a friend!
-A queen mattress weighs approximately 80 pounds.”
+All you need to do is remove the plastic, unroll your mattress and let it fully inflate.

 A version of this article was originally published in March 2018.